We tend to think that God’s servants are protected against being wounded, but that is just not true.

 Expecting Great things;

-Below you will find an affiliate link to purchase this book and Nan Jones book Perils of a Pastor’s wife.
-Nan writes from experience about being rejected congregations.
+Below you will find an affiliate link to purchase this book and Nan Jones’ book Perils of a Pastor’s wife.
+Nan wrote from her experience about being rejected by congregations.
 Thank you.

 Have you felt abandoned by God in the lonely fires of ministry?